azsaeed/AzS-Netscan/README.md

 The scanner is developed for all Linux distributions which provide a Python environment.
 To get network information the scanner use the nmap package and Python nmap-module.

 The application is constantly under development.
+New features will release soon.
 Developed by Azhar Saeed Bhatti, Duesseldorf - Germany

 Version: 1.0